playerdecuple/OrrnBotPython/README.md

 > - 2.
 Remove Weapon
 > - 3.
 Reinforce Weapon

-You can use this in all projects.
+You can use this in all projects(or Repositories).